-I created this page as a go-to list of different resources for quarter lifers to empower them to create a Quarter Life Comeback and become the hero of their life’s journey.
+I created this page as a go-to list of my favorite resources for creating a life of meaning, purpose, and impact.
 I’ve included them here so that you may benefit from them as I have.
 I’ll regularly be updating the list, so keep checking up on it.

 Disclosure: Please note that some of the links below may be affiliate links, from which I earn a small commission at no extra cost to you.
 However, these are all resources I have tried myself or use personally.
 Please do not feel forced to purchase anything using these links.

 Get a free copy of my 1-page Daily Productivity Planner that high performers use to focus on what’s important, achieve their goals faster, and make a bigger impact at work and at home.

 FREE SELF-AWARENESS EBOOK: DO YOU KNOW YOU?

 Do You Know You is a free ebook guide featuring 5 self-awareness exercises for figuring out who you are, what you want and why you’re here.
 In any journey, we cannot determine how to get to our destination if we don’t know our starting point.

 OPTIMAL LIVING 101